 - “Saints” in Catholic theology refers to believers in previous centuries that are worthy of exaltation and reverence.
 The designation “saint” identifies uniquely devoted and influential Christians who deserve an esteemed status within the Church.
-(Also see Baptists vs Catholic: What’s the Difference?)
+(Also, see Baptist vs. Catholic: What’s the Difference?)

 Saints in the New Testament

-- Saints are those who are in a right relationship with Christ: It doesn’t matter is the person is clergy or not, famous or not, or if they have made a notable impact on the Church.
-Any faithful follower of Christ, because they are in a right relationship with Christ, can be called a saint.
+- Saints are those who are in right relationship with Christ: It doesn’t matter if the person is clergy or not, famous or not, or if they have made a notable impact on the Church.
+Any faithful follower of Christ, because they are in right relationship with Christ, can be called a saint.

-- Saints are those who pursue holiness: Any faithful follower of Christ that is committed to the process of becoming more holy and Christ-like can be rightfully called a saint, according to the Baptist understanding of Scripture.
+- Saints are those who pursue holiness: Any faithful follower of Christ committed to becoming more holy and Christ-like can be rightfully called a saint, according to the Baptist understanding of Scripture.

 “Sainthood,” as it’s referred to, isn’t simply a historical designation.
 Saints, according to Catholic theology, can impact the lives of Christians today in meaningful and relationship ways.

-- Doing pilgrimage to locations association with certain saints
+- Doing pilgrimage to locations associated with certain saints

 - Making offerings to certain saints